Bug #4438

 If the bug is still occurring, please do take some time to try fixing it in Event Organiser.
 I'm sure the author would be very glad for us to help diagnose and fix a problem like this.
 Feel free to run your suggested fix by me or Ray before sending a PR to Stephen.
 Thanks again!

-Updated by Daniel Jones about 8 years ago
+Updated by Daniel Jones over 8 years ago

 This was a fun one!